 How should this medicine be used?

-Pimavanserin comes as a tablet to take by mouth.
+Pimavanserin comes as a tablet and capsule to take by mouth.
 It is usually taken once daily with or without food.
 Take pimavanserin at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take pimavanserin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine